Possession for Sales a Controlled Substance - HS 11351

 Marijuana sales or transportation is defined under California – Health and Safety Code 11360.

-There are a wide range of illicit and prescribed drugs considered a “controlled substances”, including cocaine, methamphetamine, PCP, crack, heroin, marijuana, codeine and Vicodin.
+There are a wide range of illicit and prescribed drugs considered a “controlled substances”, including cocaine, methamphetamine, PCP, crack, heroin, marijuana, ketamine, codeine and Vicodin.
 If you have been charged with drug possession for sales In California, you are facing a serious issue.

 If you have been accused of committing the crime of drug sales, prosecutors will have to prove you actually intended to sell the unlawful drugs before they can secure a conviction.